darianina/hackathon_Oct25/README.md

 4. Test the dataloader and visualize data for debugging:
     - `python test.py`

+You can also completely discard this repository and process the data however you like it:)

 ## Development
 A baseline implementation is provided as `baseline.py`.
 It uses optical flow and relies only on image data.
-Feel free to reuse it or develop your own stabilization algorithm.
+Feel free to develop your own stabilization algorithm.
 Note: online and real-time stabilization (no use of future frames) is much more valuable for this challenge.

 ## Data
 - Framed videos for 3 flight missions are provided.